KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/rosicrucian_light.md

 • humanity becomes one organism
 • water is understood as the carrier of divine intelligence

-This vision aligns perfectly with your own:
+This vision aligns with the new paradigm:

 A world where coherence becomes the new health, remembrance the new intelligence,